Jose Efrain Rios Montt

 Rios Montt repeatedly sought political power after the democratic transition.
 He founded the Guatemalan Republican Front (Frente Republicano Guatemalteco, or FRG) party in 1989, and unsuccessfully attempted to run for president twice, failing in 1990 on constitutional grounds and in 2003 for a lack of electoral support in a campaign marred by violent rioting.
 He was elected to congress in 1990, serving until 2004, including as president of congress from 2000 until 2004, and was then elected to serve from 2007 to 2012.

-Rios Montt is the first former head of state to face genocide charges in a domestic court.
+On April 1, 2018, Rios Montt died at the age of 91 while facing a retrial on charges of genocide.
+He had been the first former head of state to face genocide charges in a domestic court.

 Jose Mauricio Rodriguez Sanchez